mjirik/lisa/README.md

 Object (usualy liver) extraction is started by organ_segmentation script

+    ./lisa.sh

+or

-    python python/organ_segmentation.py
+    python lisa.py

 Segmentation use two types of seeds wich are setted by left and right mouse button.
 For better volume measurement control use additional parameters for example "-mroi" and "-vs 0.8".
 If "-mroi" parameter is used you can select region of interest.